mkerker/dckr/docker2.md

 -   As a result, while you can have multiple CMD lines, it is useless.

-Build and test our image
+#### Step 2: Build and test our image

 Let's build it:

 ```
  $ docker build -t figlet .
  ...
  Successfully built 042dff3b4a8d
 ```

 And run it: